-Emerald Ash Borer-all species of ash (Fraxinus)
+- Emerald Ash Borer-all species of ash (Fraxinus)

-Oak Wilt-all species of oak (Quercus)
+- Oak Wilt-all species of oak (Quercus)

 City Identifies Infectious Trees on Public & Private Land

 The City of Maplewood 's certified tree inspector identifies trees on private and public land that are affected by oak wilt or emerald ash borer.
 By authority granted in Minnesota Statute, the city tree inspector has the right to enter private property to check a tree.
-Infected oak, ash, or elm with Dutch elm disease may be subject to the City's shade tree disease control program which may require removal of the infected tree at the property owner's expense.
+Infected oak, ash, or elm with Dutch elm disease may be subject to the City's shade tree disease control program and may require removal of the infected tree at the property owner's expense.